-- Preheat oven to 350°F. Line a 9" x 9" cake pan with parchment paper, leaving enough excess parchment along two opposite sides of the pan so that you can easily pull out the cooled brownies for slicing later on.
+- Preheat oven to 350°F. Line an 8" x 8" square pan with parchment paper, leaving enough excess parchment along two opposite sides of the pan so that you can easily pull out the cooled brownies for slicing later on.

-- Add 4 tbsp butter and 1/2 cup of the chocolate chips to a large microwave-safe bowl and microwave in 20 seconds intervals, stirring well after each increment, until melted and smooth.
+- Add 4 tablespoons of butter and ½ cup of the chocolate chips to a large microwave-safe bowl and microwave in 20 seconds intervals, stirring/whisking well after each increment, until melted and smooth.

-- Add 1/2 cup granulated sugar, egg, and 1 tsp vanilla extract and mix well.
+- Add ½ cup granulated sugar, egg, and 1 teaspoon vanilla extract and whisk well until smooth.

-- Add 1/4 cup flour, espresso powder (if using), and pinch of salt and mix until combined.
+- Add ½ cup flour, espresso powder (if using), and pinch of salt and stir until combined.
 The batter will have a bit of a 'shiny' look to it.
-Stir in remaining 1/4 cup chocolate chips.
+Stir in remaining ¼ cup chocolate chips.

-- Pour brownie batter into the prepared pan and spread with a spatula so it's in an even layer.
-Set aside.
+- Pour brownie batter into the parchment-lined pan and spread with a spatula so it's in an even layer.
+Set aside for now.

-- Whisk together 2/3 cup flour, pumpkin pie spice, baking soda, and salt in a mixing bowl.
+- Whisk together ⅔ cup flour, pumpkin pie spice, baking soda, and salt in a bowl.

-- Add room temperature butter and brown sugar to a separate mixing bowl and cream together using a hand or stand mixer on medium speed.
-Add vanilla extract and pumpkin puree and mix until well combined.
+- In a separate mixing bowl, add room temperature butter and brown sugar.
+Cream together using a hand or stand mixer on medium-high speed for 2-3 minutes until light and fluffy.
+Add pumpkin puree, egg, and vanilla extract and mix until well combined.

 - Add the dry ingredients to the bowl with the wet ingredients and mix until just combined on low speed.
 Fold in chocolate chips.

-- Add dollops of the pumpkin mixture over top of the brownie layer, using a spoon or a cookie scoop.
-Run a knife through the dollops to lightly swirl the pumpkin and brownie mixture together.
+- Using a spoon or a cookie scoop, add small dollops of the pumpkin mixture over top of the brownie layer.
+Run a toothpick or a knife through the dollops to lightly swirl the pumpkin and brownie mixture together (though you can also just spread the pumpkin mixture evenly on top).
 Continue until all dollops are swirled and the surface is level throughout.

 - Bake for 30 minutes, or until a toothpick inserted into the center of the pan comes out clean or mostly clean, with only a few crumbs clinging to it.
-Let the pumpkin swirl brownies cool in the pan, and then lift out by the parchment and slice.
+Let the pumpkin brownies cool in the pan entirely before lifting them out by the parchment and slicing.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.

-Brownie layer from my One Bowl Small-Batch Brownies
+Brownie layer adapted from my One Bowl Small-Batch Brownies

 Pumpkin layer adapted from Martha Stewart